Atlantic American Technical Analysis (NASDAQ:AAME)

 Atlantic American Bollinger Bands

 Bollinger bands comprise of a center line usually AAME SMA, and two AAME stock price bands above and below it.
 The stock is considered overbought when the price starts moving closer towards the upper band, and is considered oversold as stock price moves closer towards the lower band.
-The stock price is trading between the average and the upper band in the context of Atlantic American bollinger bands.
+The stock price is trading between the average and the lower band in the context of Atlantic American bollinger bands.

 Atlantic American Moving Average Convergence Divergence or MACD